timetoady/timetoady.gihub.io/_posts/2020-10-17-Database-ics.md

 ---
 layout: post
-title: Database-ics — Distinguishing SQL, NoSQL, and third choice,
+title: Database-ics — Distinguishing SQL, NoSQL, and the Field
 ---
 #### We cover the basics of modern database ideology: what they do, what they don't, and what they kinda...